zihanzhao1999/OpenFootprint/prep/sql/duckdb/README.md

 ### 5. Verification
 - After loading the data, the script verifies the number of rows loaded into the DuckDB table and displays the count to the user.

+### Monitor Progress:

+The script will output status messages indicating the loading and transformation of data, as well as any errors encountered.

+### YAML Configuration (create-database.yaml):

+Modify the YAML file to specify the following:
+source: CSV file names or URLs.
+columns: Column mappings for renaming.
+omit: Columns to omit from CSV files.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.